zawmtun/pflow/README.md

 <!-- badges: end -->

 \{pflow\} R package is a collection of functions for setting up a project and for reducing friction of a data analysis process.
-Some of the functions in this package are direct adaption from [Miles McBain's {tflow} package](https://github.com/MilesMcBain/tflow/tree/master).
+Some of the functions in this package are adapted from [Miles McBain's {tflow} package](https://github.com/MilesMcBain/tflow/tree/master).

 ## Installation